mrsalmon1976/safish.com/_posts/2025/2025-06-25-setting-up-replication-mongodb-v4.markdown

 mongo --username admin --password password --authenticationDatabase "admin"
 ```

-From the shell, initialise the replicate set, switching out `PRIMARY-HOST` with your server's host name:
+From the shell, initialise the replica set, switching out `PRIMARY-HOST` with your server's host name:

 ```js
 rs.initiate({